Shoreditch (St Leonard's), Middlesex, London

 A severe commentary on the nursing staff is supplied by the information given to us by the master, that the average age of the nurses is sixty, and their average duration in office from six to nine months.
 Remember that these are pauper inmates, commonly without special training; that the men are nursed by males, and how overworked and underpaid the doctor is, and the key will be readily found to many of the abuses which we have described.
 Where there are so many glaring defects it were unwise to refer to smaller matters, or there are many minor points to which we should further advert, such as the want of bed-rests for patients who could sit up in bed for an hour or two occasionally, of foot-rests or stools, of stomach and feet warmers, and so on.
 But we have said enough, as we believe, to show that there exists a necessity for broad and sweeping reforms.

 The outcry that The Lancet articles provoked was a significant factor leading to the passing of the Metropolitan Poor Act in 1867.
-The Act introduced major changes in the provision of care for London's sick poor and also resulted in the creation of the Metropolitan Asylums Board.
+The Act introduced major changes in the provision of care for London's sick poor and resulted in the creation of the Metropolitan Asylums Board.
+The Act also led to the abolition of London's Local Act parishes and in 1868 the Guardians were reconstituted as a Board under the New Poor Law.

 In 1871, the Shoreditch Guardians spent a further £10,000 on additions and alterations to provide an infirmary and dispensary in a separate building (now demolished) at the north-west of the site.
 An account of the building appeared in The Builder in 1871.